 That said, they will need to agree the action plan with their staff first.
 There are several ways employers can do this, such as in:

 Note: Enforcing national and collective agreements can only occur when they are in the employment contract.

 There are other circumstances that allow laying off an employee or putting them on short-time working.
 Examples include:

 There are situations where employees will qualify for statutory guarantee payments.
 It happens when employers cannot provide a full day of work during their normal working time.

-The maximum statutory guarantee payment from the employer is £26 a day for 5 days in any 3 months (up to £130).
+The maximum statutory guarantee payment from the employer is £28 a day for five (5) days in any three (3) months (e.g. up to £140).

 Note: Guarantee pay does not apply to any day that you carry out some work (e.g. working for half a day).

 Staff who want to make a claim for redundancy pay must give written notice to their employer.
 The notice must be in advance of any claims received.

 Note: Failing to give statutory guarantee payment to staff who qualify for it would count as an unlawful deduction from their wages.
 In this case, the action may end up at an employment tribunal.

 Redundancy Layoff and Short Time Working Rules in the United Kingdom